 Skip to main content

-Constitutionally compliant student drug testing for K-12 schools and universities.
-Supreme Court-aligned protocols, parental consent procedures, and education-first intervention preventing legal challenges.
+Legally compliant student drug testing for K-12 schools.
+Supreme Court-aligned protocols for extracurricular activities, proper parental consent procedures, confidential result handling, and education-focused intervention.

-Educational institution drug testing operates under strict constitutional limitations established by Supreme Court precedent (Vernonia School District v.
-Acton 1995, Board of Education v.
-Earls 2002).
-Improperly designed programs trigger parental lawsuits, ACLU challenges, and costly litigation that damages community trust and drains district budgets.
-Schools need testing providers who understand precise legal boundaries governing student testing, design protocols that survive constitutional scrutiny, and maintain education-first philosophies that position testing as student support—not punitive surveillance.
+Student drug testing operates under strict constitutional limitations established by Supreme Court precedent.
+Testing programs that exceed legal boundaries trigger parental lawsuits, ACLU challenges, and community controversy that damages institutional trust.
+Schools need testing providers who understand the precise legal framework governing student testing.

 Key Features

-Policies aligned with Supreme Court precedent, advance disclosure requirements, and proper parental consent procedures that survive legal challenges.
+Policies aligned with Supreme Court precedent, proper consent procedures, and advance disclosure requirements that survive legal challenges.

-Confidential result handling, student assistance coordination, and counseling referrals that prioritize support over punishment.
+Parent notification, student assistance coordination, and counseling referrals that prioritize student wellbeing over punishment.

 Compliance Requirements